zenml-io/zenml/docs/book/advanced-guide/pipelines/runtime-configuration.md

 {% hint style="info" %}
-Note that `svc_trainer()` still has to be defined to have a `config: SVCTrainerParams` argument.
+Note that `svc_trainer()` still has to be defined to have a `params SVCTrainerParams` argument.
 The difference here is only that we provide `gamma` via a config file before running the pipeline, instead of explicitly passing a `SVCTrainerParams` object during the step creation.
 {% endhint %}